devonartis/aws-security-workshops/docs/workshops/identity-round-robin/ess/build.md

 The managed policies for Inspector, GuardDuty, and CloudTrail still provide full access to the services.
 The SNS policy has already been changed to provide read-only access to SNS.
 The Macie policy (whose name contains *SecOperatorMaciePolicy*), despite its name, still provides full access to Macie.

-3. Remove the AmazonInspectorFullAccess, AmazonGuardDutyFullAccess, and Amazon InspectorFullAccess policies by click on the removal crosses as shown by the arrows.
+3. Remove the AmazonCloudTrailFullAccess, AmazonGuardDutyFullAccess, and Amazon InspectorFullAccess policies by click on the removal crosses as shown by the arrows.
 Add read-only access policies for Inspector, CloudTrail, and GuardDuty.
 Also modify the SecOperatorMacie policy so that it provides read-only access to Macie.